What is leca?

 Unlike typical growing mediums like soil; one of the advantages of growing indoor plants in leca is the increased visibility of the plant’s root system.
 This allows you to better monitor your plants root health and help in the early detection and treatment of root diseases like fungal based root rot.

 Easier to propagate plants

-Propagating using leca is very similar to water propagating, with plants having constant access to water, however there are some benefits to using leca over water.
-Lecas ability to give plant roots constant access to water without requiring to be submerged makes it a great alternative.
-The leca acts as capillaries to transport water and nutrients to the roots (similar to water being absorbed up a sponge).
+Propagating using leca is very similar to water propagating, with plants having constant access to water.
+However, there are some benefits to using leca instead of just water.
+It has the ability to give the plants roots constant access to water without requiring to be submerged, which makes it a great alternative.
+Leca acts as capillaries to transport water and nutrients to the roots (similar to water being absorbed up a sponge).

-Leca is a great sustainable way to grow multiple plants over long periods of time.
-Leca can be reused indefinitely.
-It will require to be washed prior to reuse to ensure there is no transfer of potential pests/ diseases.
+Leca is a great sustainable way to grow multiple plants over long periods of time because it can be reused.
+When reusing LECA, it will need to be washed prior to reuse to ensure there is no transfer of potential pests/ diseases.
 Rinsing will also assist in removing any built up organic matter.
-Leca can be reused immediately or dried and stored for future applications.
+You can reuse leca immediately or it can be dried and stored for future applications.

 High in oxygen